Threaded Rod For Custom Bolts

 Tight Bend In Threaded Rod

 The tight bend stretches the areas between the threads.
 Depending on the material, this deformation can cause small cracks in the valleys between the treads.
 Those are frequently the failure point for threaded rod that is bent.
 Either way, when loads are applied over this area, the stress risers are significant.
 That means a threaded rod is weaker with a bend.
-It doesn’t mean you can’t do it, it just means you need to know it’s not as strong as normal.
+It does not mean you can’t do it, it just means you need to know that the bend is now a weaker area.
+The bent rod is not as strong as normal.

 The tighter the bend, the worse the condition, so the easiest way to maximize strength with a bend, is to make the bend over a bigger radius.